This post may contain affiliate links. Please see my full disclosure policy for details.

 Instead of dwelling on the things you aren’t so great at, bask in your achievements and the things you rock at.
 Because not everyone knows how to rollerblade, bake a pie, or change a dirty diaper in less than 30 seconds.

 Mindfulness meditation involves focusing on the present moment without judgment.
-Though some choose to focus on a word or phrase, like “calm,” you can also focus on what you’re grateful for (the sun shining on your back, your baby’s laugh, being surrounded by nature, etc.).
+Though some choose to focus on a word or phrase, like “calm,” you can also focus on what you’re grateful for.

 According to UCLA’s Mindfulness Awareness Research Center: